-If you want to apply to Seton Hall University, the regular decision application deadline is February 1 and the application fee costs $55.
+If you want to apply to Seton Hall University, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $55.

 |Mean Unweighted GPA||3.6|

 |Admitted Students in Top 10% of Graduating Class||22%|

 |Applicants Who Submit SATs||17%|

 These are the application deadlines for Seton Hall University.